Alerion/django-rpc/docs/index.rst

 Django RPC documentation
 ========================

 Django RPC for jQuery.
-Allows execute some server-side functions with Javascript in your browser.
+Allows execute some server-side class methods with Javascript in your browser.

+Also you can submit forms with `jQuery Form Plugin <http://malsup.com/jquery/form/>`_.

+It also supports call batching.
+Django RPC batches together calls which are received within a configurable time frame and sends them in a single request.

+You can easy move you current views to RPC methods and use Django RPC instead of mess of AJAX requests.

-Inspired by Ext.Direct.
+Inspired by Ext.Direct from ExtJs 3.

 Support